 Ways to Get Involved

 Know a star poet, rapper, or leader who you think would be a fantastic fit for the title of 2019 Seattle Youth Poet Laureate?
-Submissions for the 2019/20 Youth Poet Laureate are now open through May 1, 2019.
-Download the application here.
+Submissions for the 2020/21 Youth Poet Laureate will open next spring.
+View the previous year’s application here.